 In ongoing relationships, such as those between romantic partners or parents and children, emotional intimacy is expressed, among other ways, through physical intimacy, while anger and estrangement cause distance and sometimes even the avoidance of eye contact.
 In political contexts, only the sovereign’s most trusted counselors are permitted to see his face unmediated.
 Likewise, physical intimacy or detachment also influence other dimensions of relationships.

 So too, the relationship between Yahweh and Israel in the Pentateuch is dynamic and complex.
 Its emotional, social, and even political aspects are expressed in various forms of physical intimacy and detachment.
-Thus, for example, we are told that after a collective ritual transgression, Yahweh decides not to walk in the midst of the Children of Israel from the desert to the Land of Canaan, but instead to send an angel who will guide them on the way.
-Yahweh connects this decision to the character of the people, and, by implication, to his own character: He warns them that if He were to walk in their midst, He might impulsively annihilate them.
-However, the Children of Israel are not satisfied with the manifestation of the angel; Moses argues that Yahweh’s love for His people should be expressed with His full presence among them.
-In the end, Yahweh concedes to their pleadings; as a sign of His acquiescence, He appears to Moses in His human form.
+Thus, for example, we are told that after a collective ritual transgression, Yahweh decides not to walk in the midst of the Israelites from the desert to the Land of Canaan, but instead to send an angel who will guide them on the way.
+Yahweh connects this decision to the character of the people, and, by implication, to his own character: He warns them that if he were to walk in their midst, he might impulsively annihilate them.
+However, the Israelites are not satisfied with the manifestation of the angel; Moses argues that Yahweh’s love for his people should be expressed with his full presence among them.
+In the end, Yahweh concedes to their pleadings; as a sign of his acquiescence, he appears to Moses in his human form.
 Later in the story, however, the warning comes to fruition: in a moment of uncontrollable anger, Yahweh almost destroys the entire people.

-This example illustrates how the interpersonal relationship between Yahweh and Israel is expressed through God’s embodiment in space: His manifestation through the means of an angel is not only a theological convention but also a certain expression of intimacy or detachment, that entails moral and emotional considerations.
-My research will trace the ups and downs of the relationship between Yahweh and Israel in terms of these two dimensions: on the one hand, the extent and nature of God’s embodied presence—in heaven or in the sanctuary, directly or by means of an angel, in a pillar of fire or in the Ark of the Covenant—and on the other, emotions and interpersonal relations, such as anger as opposed to mercy, jealousy as opposed to commitment to the covenant.
-I will examine the connection between Yahweh’s personality and His embodiment in space across the narrative sequence of the Pentateuch, for the authors do not depict the relationship between Yahweh and Israel as static, but rather as a dynamic, and even fragile and delicate, one that requires constant maintenance.
+This example illustrates how the interpersonal relationship between Yahweh and Israel is expressed through Yahweh’s embodiment in space: his manifestation through the means of an angel is not only a theological convention but also a certain expression of intimacy or detachment, that entails moral and emotional considerations.
+My research will trace the ups and downs of the relationship between Yahweh and Israel in terms of these two dimensions: on the one hand, the extent and nature of Yahweh’s embodied presence—in heaven or in the sanctuary, directly or by means of an angel, in a pillar of fire or in the Ark of the Covenant—and on the other, emotions and interpersonal relations, such as anger as opposed to mercy, jealousy as opposed to commitment to the covenant.
+I will examine the connection between Yahweh’s personality and his embodiment in space across the narrative sequence of the Pentateuch, for the authors do not depict the relationship between Yahweh and Israel as static, but rather as a dynamic, and even fragile and delicate, one that requires constant maintenance.

 Metaphor and Representation

 The various expressions the Bible uses to describe Yahweh’s spatial embodiment were later interpreted, in both Judaism and Christianity, abstractly or metaphorically.
-Philosophical perspectives asserting that God cannot appear in bodily form forced religious thinkers to explain these expressions as hinting at another, “loftier” meaning.
+Philosophical perspectives asserting that God cannot appear in bodily form forced religious thinkers to explain these expressions as hinting at another, as it were loftier meaning.
 A similar hermeneutic strategy was also adopted with respect to expressions depicting Yahweh’s emotions, cravings, and troubles.
 These religious-hermeneutic tendencies are also not absent from modern critical scholarship, which remains saturated with theological premises.
-Tracing the precise terminology used by the biblical authors shows that we must attempt to read such expressions in a literal way.
+As a corrective, tracing the precise terminology used by the biblical authors shows that we must attempt to read such expressions in a literal way.
 This project will comprehensively examine the semantics of both the spatial and corporeal terms and the emotional and interpersonal terms used to depict Yahweh in the Bible.